eshan1925/Calculator/README.md

 ## Getting Started

-Presenting you my first calculator that is hard coded by me.
+Presenting you my first calculator that is coded by me.
+It has functions like keeping history of your calculations and Add,divide,multipy,Subtract.

 This project is a starting point for a Flutter application.